Alaska Indigenous Research ProgramPromoting resilience, health and wellness

 Space is limited to 50 people per week.
 The option to apply for multiple weeks is available.
 We suggest taking weeks 1 and 2 together or weeks 2 and 3 together.

-The first AKIRP was well attended with over 135 participants and guest speakers from many parts of Alaska, the Lower 48, Canada, Mexico, and Europe.
+The 2020 AKIRP was well attended with 101 participants and guest speakers from many parts of Alaska, the Lower 48, Canada and New Zealand.
 It proved to be a great success as an inspirational and empowering event that is expected to lead to lifelong friendships and continued collaboration across various sectors, projects and programs.
 Read the Executive Summary to learn more.

 Course materials from 2019 Alaska Indigenous Research Program, including powerpoint presentations, readings and more, are now available.
 Click the links below to access course materials for each week.